jepstein-eagle/adaptable/packages/adaptable/adaptable-theming-guide.md

 There are a number of css variables that are available for customizing a theme - see below (it's the contents of the dark theme)

+AdapTable uses CSS Variables in order to allow you to build your own custom themes.

+For easy identification purposes every CSS Variable starts with either '--ab-' or '--ab__'

 ```css
 /**
  * This is the whole source for the dark theme - it's all there is to it!